fatemehdsf82/efdaal/README.md

 - 👋 Hi, I’m @efdaal
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c/c++ language
+- 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 efdaal/efdaal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.